Foam rubber sculpture

 Motivation:I chose a solution with magnets for the following reasons:

 - Aesthetics: Other connections would have been detrimental to the geometry or the smooth surface.
-Since toys of that size are practically part of the furniture, it helps when they are stylish - the parents have to look at them too.
+Since toys of that size are practically part of the furniture, it helps when they are stylish - the parents have to like them too.

-- Flexibility: The corners of all polygons match and the structure can be expanded as desired.
+- Flexibility: The corners of all polygons fit together, and the structure can be expanded as desired.

 - Strength: Thanks to the strength of the magnets, big and stable structures can be built in no time.

-- Simplicity: Assembly is simple and doesn't require especially good fine motor skills - since those two clowns in the video could do it, anyone can.
+- Simplicity: Assembly is simple and doesn't require especially good fine motor skills - if those two clowns in the video can do it, anyone can.

 - No wear and tear: The embedded magnets are well protected, so they can snap together countless times without being damaged.

 Creation:I cut out various polygons from the foam rubber.
-I chose that material because it is robust, flexible and light.
+I chose this material because it is tough, flexible and light.
 I used thick adhesive tape to glue the sphere magnets in every corner of the polygons.
-Then I wrapped the foam rubber with soft felt and sewed it up on all sides with a sewing machine.
+Then I wrapped the foam rubber with soft felt and sewed it up on all sides using a sewing machine.
 What's important: The magnets are out of reach for the children - even if the felt would rip, the magnets are still covered by thick adhesive tape.

 How it works:When two magnets draw near, they automatically align under the adhesive tape and attract each other.
-Were the magnets firmly fastened, you wouldn't be able to assembly the polygons arbitrarily.
-The biggest challenge was to fasten the magnets securely, but still give them enough leeway to turn in all directions.
-Also, the magnets had to be placed on the corners, so the distance to the next magnet was minimal.
+If the magnets were firmly affixed, you wouldn't be able to assemble the polygons as you wish.
+The biggest challenge was to attach the magnets securely and, at the same time, give them enough leeway to turn in all directions.
+In addition, the magnets had to be placed as close to the corners as possible, so the distance to the next magnet would be minimal.

-The following pictures show a few possible combinations.
+The following pictures show a few possible combinations of this toy.

 Was the whole thing expensive?
 As a matter of fact, it was.
-It took a lot of sphere magnets and many tries to be able to build up the sculpture.
-But if the children (and their uncles) ever get tired of this toy, they can cut up the polygons and use the sphere magnets somewhere else.
+It took a lot of sphere magnets and many tries to be able to build the sculpture.
+But if the children (and their uncles) ever get tired of this toy, they can cut up the polygons and use the sphere magnets for something else.